Ruler90/my-frontend-wiki/readme.md

 ## Info
 - Helpful info and tutorials categorized into different folders.
+- Some of them are written in Polish and some in English.
 - I hope you'll find here something useful.
 Have a nice day! 😉

 ## More useful tools